matt123miller/bots-frontend-animal-test/README.md

 [View live on gh-pages](https://matt123miller.github.io/bots-frontend-animal-test)

+I wrote up some post-test notes you can find [here](./post-test-notes.md)

 ## Initial Thoughts

 - Each animal can be a little object with a bundle of values and distinct hunger, happiness and sleep rates.